hudarashid/Fylo-data-storage-component/README.md

 ### What I learned
 1. Positioning the pink progress bar for different width
-2. Positioning the background-img and setting background color.
+2. Position the background-img and set the background color.

 ```css
 .bg {